iter8-tools/iter8/content/reference/experiment.md

     # upperlimit of traffic increment for a version in one iteration
     # optional; default is 100
     maxIncrement: 20

+  # Whether routing rules should be deleted at the end of experiment
+  # optional; default is false
+  cleanup: false

   # endpoint of analytics service
   # optional; default is http://iter8-analytics.iter8:8080